William Blair Investment Management LLC Has $46.57 Million Holdings in Greif, Inc. (NYSE:GEF)

 Other hedge funds and other institutional investors have also made changes to their positions in the company.
 O Shaughnessy Asset Management LLC boosted its position in Greif by 157.3% during the 2nd quarter.
 O Shaughnessy Asset Management LLC now owns 1,068 shares of the industrial products company’s stock worth $65,000 after acquiring an additional 653 shares during the period.
 Koshinski Asset Management Inc. acquired a new stake in Greif during the 3rd quarter worth about $75,000.
 Advisory Services Network LLC acquired a new stake in Greif during the 2nd quarter worth about $76,000.
 Bank of Montreal Can raised its stake in shares of Greif by 11.9% during the 2nd quarter.
 Bank of Montreal Can now owns 3,914 shares of the industrial products company’s stock worth $237,000 after purchasing an additional 415 shares in the last quarter.
 Finally, Zeke Capital Advisors LLC raised its stake in shares of Greif by 10.3% during the 2nd quarter.
 Zeke Capital Advisors LLC now owns 4,063 shares of the industrial products company’s stock worth $246,000 after purchasing an additional 378 shares in the last quarter.
 Hedge funds and other institutional investors own 46.04% of the company’s stock.

 A number of equities research analysts have recently weighed in on GEF shares.
+Zacks Investment Research downgraded Greif from a “strong-buy” rating to a “hold” rating and set a $65.00 price target for the company. in a research note on Monday.
 Bank of America downgraded Greif from a “neutral” rating to an “underperform” rating and cut their price target for the stock from $77.00 to $69.00 in a research note on Wednesday, December 15th.
+Wells Fargo & Company cut their price target on Greif from $75.00 to $65.00 and set an “equal weight” rating for the company in a research note on Wednesday, January 12th.
 KeyCorp cut their price target on Greif from $63.00 to $58.00 and set an “underweight” rating for the company in a research note on Friday, December 10th.
-Zacks Investment Research downgraded Greif from a “strong-buy” rating to a “hold” rating and set a $65.00 price target for the company. in a research note on Monday.
-Wells Fargo & Company cut their price target on Greif from $75.00 to $65.00 and set an “equal weight” rating for the company in a research note on Wednesday, January 12th.
 Finally, BMO Capital Markets downgraded Greif from an “outperform” rating to a “market perform” rating and set a $71.00 price target for the company. in a research note on Thursday, November 11th.
 Two research analysts have rated the stock with a sell rating and four have given a hold rating to the company.
 According to MarketBeat.com, the stock has a consensus rating of “Hold” and an average target price of $65.67.

 Greif (NYSE:GEF) last issued its quarterly earnings data on Wednesday, December 8th.
 The industrial products company reported $1.93 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.49 by $0.44.
 Greif had a return on equity of 23.17% and a net margin of 7.03%.
 The business had revenue of $1.58 billion for the quarter, compared to the consensus estimate of $1.48 billion.
 During the same period last year, the business earned $0.78 EPS.
 The firm’s revenue was up 35.9% compared to the same quarter last year.
 On average, analysts forecast that Greif, Inc. will post 6.24 EPS for the current fiscal year.